w3c/wcag-act-rules/content/html-page-lang-matches-default-ucwvc8.md

 - The language of the page can be set by other methods than the `lang` attribute, for example using HTTP headers or the `meta` element.
 These methods are not supported by all assistive technologies.
 This rule assumes that these other methods are insufficient to satisfying [Success Criterion 3.1.1: Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page).

-- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [BCP 47][] syntax.
+- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [RFC 5646][] syntax.

-- This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).
+- This rule assumes that only [valid language tags][valid language tag] are enough to satisfy [Success Criterion 3.1.1 Language of Page][sc311]; this notably excludes [grandfathered tags][] and [ISO 639.2][] three-letters codes, both having poor support in assistive technologies.

 - This rule assumes that `iframe` title elements are not exposed to assistive technologies and so does not consider them as part of the [default page language][].